GavinHuttley/gav_blog/posts/setting_up_your_computer.rst

 *How can you simplify keeping the different computational environments in sync?*

-Adopt a directed relationship (click the tabs below to see illustrations for our example).
+Adopt a directed relationship (click the tabs below to see illustrations for our scenario).
 For example, designate your laptop as the canonical machine for any source code.
 That means only editing code on that machine.
-Communicate those edits to the other computers in one direction only (use git for this).
+Communicate those edits to the other computers in one direction only (use ``git`` [#]_ for this).
 If you don't adhere to this, your code will quickly devolve to an inconsistent state, making you |:cry:|.

 .. tabbed:: Code flow
     :name: code_flow